tapsaman/MonoGameTestGame/README.md

 * 18.7. - scene management and new map
 * 19.7. - moving "camera" to player, float rectangles to fix collision bugs (xna rectangles use int)
 * 20.7. - condition and save value events, event data storage (only for bools atm), MapObject class (for bushes) and using Tiled map object layer
+* 21.7. - hitting bushes, animation effects, creating sign objects from map, forcing small wait time on scene change (to hide draw lag when creating a lot of map objects)

 roadmap:
 * enemy with ai and states